Request for Statement of Interest

 In the case of CBP3s: aggregating project can result in significantly lower costs.
 In addition, beyond delivering work on time and under budget, the payment to a CBP3 partnership typically also requires fulfillment of socio-economic goals, like community outreach, workforce development, and hiring disadvantaged subcontractors.

-Through the support of the Great Lakes Protection Fund, this opportunity will enable two communities to employ the services of P3GreatLakes team at no additional cost (although a small match is encouraged), providing the following benefits:
+Through the support of the Great Lakes Protection Fund, this opportunity will enable communities to employ the services of P3GreatLakes team at no additional cost (although a small match is encouraged), providing the following benefits:

 DEPLOYMENT OF INNOVATIVE GREEN STORMWATER INFRASTRUCTURE SOLUTIONS: